nihlaeth/nihpkg/README.md

 ## Interface
 ### System
 Ensure correct permissions on installation directories.
 Maybe some options for bootstrapping an installation?
+If we do decide tracking dependencies, we could do a system integrity check that reports packages being compiled with different versions of their dependencies than are currently installed.

 ### Repository
 Managing the repository.
 It is kept in version control, and this can be as simple as doing a pull command.
 Ideally it would be possible to use multiple repositories, and pick and choose, but that is something for future versions.